Aarhus N: Gallery (Christiansbjerg)

+Lisbjerg

+Lisbjerg is a former rural village, north of Aarhus by the Randersvej intercity road.
+It has recently merged with the expanding city, and is now part of the Aarhus N district.
+The Aarhus Lightrail connects with Lisbjerg, since 2018, and the village is currently expanding with several newly built residential areas, roads, and a public school.

 Trøjborg

 Trøjborg is located north of Aarhus C and to the east of Christiansbjerg, along the coast.
 Around 11,000 people are living here, with many university students.
 With its short distance to downtown and the nature of Riis Skov and the bay, Trøjborg has also attracted many non-students also.
 The borough works almost like an independent town-village within the city of Aarhus, having its own distinct architectural charm, shopping district and cultural life.
 There are about a hundred stores here, a cinema, grocery and fruit markets, plenty cafés, bars and restaurants and the supermarkets Løvbjerg and Rema 1000.
 The architecture of Trøjborg, presents a typical Danish working-class townscape from the late 1800s to early 1900s.
 The area underwent a modernisation from 2001 to 2006, with wider sidewalks, reconstructions of the urban space and a few new buildings.

 Marienlund and Riis Skov

 Marienlund comprise the northern tip of Trøjborg, near the traffic meeting point of Grenaavej, Nordre Ringgade and Dronning Magrethesvej.
 It is a residential area of mostly single houses with a distinct architectural design.
 Marienlund is also the name of a terminus for several bus lines going around and through Aarhus and it is the official gateway to the forest-park of Riis Skov.

 Riis Skov stretches along the coast of the bay and is a public forest-park now enclosed by the city.
 It is one of Aarhus' more significant landmarks and is popular with residents (and tourists) and has been for hundreds of years.
-Along the coast, there is a small beach and a sea bath - open during the summer months -, separated from the woods by the regional rail line.
+Along the coast, there is a small beach and a sea bath, separated from the woods by the regional rail line.